-Lastly, build a systematic internal linking strategy.
-This will help you channel authority to money pages when the external juice drips in from the referring domains.
+Furthermore, implement a well-structured internal linking strategy.
+This approach will enable you to channel authority to your most important pages when external link juice flows in from referring domains.

 Create Content That Attracts Links

 Creating GOOD content isn’t enough to get links from authority sources.
-They already have such on their sites and more on queue.
+They already have such on their sites, and more are in queue.